What has pet choice got to do with anything? Does it really say something about you that you picked a fluffy kitten rather than a big, loud Doberman?

 Celebrity dog owners

-The Queen (corgis), William and Kate (spaniel), Simon Cowell, Paul Savage, James Whale, Annette Crosbie
+The Queen (corgis), William and Kate (spaniel), Simon Cowell, Sharon Osbourne, Paul Savage, James Whale, Annette Crosbie

 Average insurance cost per month: